keleshev/keleshev.com/interpretations-of-fold.md

 let node left right = Node (left, right)
 ```

+Now, let's get down to business.

-The size of a tree is a sum of sizes of each node,
+The size of a tree is the sum of the sizes of each node,
 whereas a leaf node counts as one (regardless of the value):

 ```ocaml